sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/built-ins.md

 ### `loadArtifact`

-Function `static loadArtifact(artifact: MergedArtifact)` loads the contract artifact file in order to rebuild a contract instance, it's usually called at the front end.
+Function `static loadArtifact(artifact: MergedArtifact)` loads the contract artifact file in order to rebuild a contract class, it's usually called at the front end.

 ```ts
 import { TicTacToe } from './contracts/tictactoe';